Adoration of the Magi (Velázquez): Description

-The painting also features three magi, who stand in close proximity to one another.
+The Three Magi are depicted at the left and stand in close proximity to one another.
 Closest to the viewer is Melchior, who kneels in the foreground.
-In the back stands Balthazar, distinguished by his red mantle and lace collar.
+In the back stands Balthazar, distinguished by his ruff and red mantle.
 Finally, between these two is Gaspar, nearly hidden from view by Melchior's body.
-The three characters are presenting their gifts of gold, frankincense, and myrrh to Christ.
-Despite these luxurious presents, the characters appear remarkably plain.
-In Velázquez's depiction of the scene, the magi wear ordinary clothes, contrasting the idealized, extravagant costumes of versions produced by other artists.
-This striking naturalism highlights Velázquez's attraction to Caravaggism.
+The three characters are presenting their gifts of gold, frankincense, and myrrh.
+Velázquez depicts them with ordinary clothes.

-Additionally, on the right of the painting, with the majority of his body hidden from view, stands Saint Joseph.
-And, behind Balthazar, there appears an unidentified young man looking on.
-Some art historians have identified him as a page of the kings.

-Behind these individuals, Velázquez depicts a dark landscape.
-Rather than setting the scene in a cave (as suggested by Loyola), the artist places his characters in a shadowy natural scene with specks of vegetation in the foreground.
-On the top left, Velázquez portrays a dimming horizon, thus foreshadowing his future interest in landscapes.
-Additionally, though it is hard to distinguish, a column appears in the background.

-Although the garments of the characters are colorful, scholars describe the painting as monochromatic, "somber and tenebrist".
-Light emanates from the top left corner of the work, and deep shadows appear in the top right and bottom right.
-For this reason, Carl Justi praised the Adoration of the Magi as being "distinguished by great power of colouring and chiaroscuro."
-Its dramatic contrast in dark and light, furthermore, underscores its connection to the Baroque movement.
+The figures are placed in a dark background and are illuminated by a strong beam of light originating from the upper left corner, bathing the Virgin and Child in a divine light and creating deep shadows in the colorful clothings.
+At the top left, Velázquez portrays a foreboding landscape which increases the dramatic tension of the painting.

 Inspiration

 Francisco Pacheco, Velázquez's mentor and father-in-law.

 The Adoration of the Magi is one of Velázquez's earlier paintings, and it represents his work in the religious sphere.
 His mentor and father-in-law, Francisco Pacheco, had close ties to the Society of Jesuits and was influential for Velázquez's religious paintings.
 Aligning with this, art historians Joan Ainard de Lasarte and José Gudiol believe that the work was initially meant to go to the Jesuit Novitiate of San Luis in Seville.

-The historian Julian Gallego asserts that Velázquez used his family as live models for this work, demonstrating his inspiration from Caravaggio further.
+The historian Julian Gallego ... asserts that Velázquez used his family as live models for this work, demonstrating his inspiration from Caravaggio further.
 Gallego alleges that Velázquez's wife, Juana, was the model for the Virgin Mary.
 Moreover, he believes that Velázquez's daughter, Francisca, was the model for the Christ Child, Francisco Pacheco was the model for Melchior, and that Velázquez used himself as a model for Gaspar.
 Finally, he states that either one of Velázquez's brothers or servants could have modeled for Balthazar.
 Antonio Domínguez Ortiz believes that while there is no evidence to support this theory, it remains likely that Velázquez used live models for the majority of characters in the painting.